devreption/HCI-TeamL/README.md

 ###ABOUT DEVELOPER :

-RIFAT IMADUDIN SOFYAN
+RIFAT IMADUDIN SOFYAN <br>
-was born in Jakarta 14 February 2001
+was born in Jakarta 14 February 2001 <br>
 Currently student of University of Technology Malaysia

 #### TASK 1 :